 Participate online as well.
 Join Facebook groups, like pages, follow Twitter accounts, and take part in school or student discussions.
 Admission representatives may notice the extra steps you’re taking to already be a part of the community and college.

 Applying to colleges can be a stressful time, especially when you’re waiting for acceptance letters.
-Thankfully these are steps you can take to help your admission odds.
+Thankfully, there are steps you can take to help your admission odds.
 Start with following the guidelines the college asks for and then work from there to show your interest and passion when it comes to your school of choice.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!